wiljam144/digital-garden/content/setup.md

 I am running Arch Linux as my operating system.
 I like it because it's lightweight, and has newest package versions (most of the time).
-My window manager of choice is XMonad, I also have KDE Plasma installed because it's my favourite [[Desktop Environment]].
+My window manager of choice is XMonad, I also have KDE Plasma [[Desktop Environment]] that I sometimes use.
 The desktop is connected to two displays, one placed horizontally and one vertically.

 ### Specs